 It looks like a capacitor, soldered between the + and - signal carrying cables.
 But this doesn't say a whole lot as it is only the cable end splitter box.
 What's inside the actual network boxes?
 Alas, these are sealed in a blind manner and I'm not prepared to take clutch and pliers to hand...

 First goal of the network box is to eliminate the antennae effect by attenuating frequencies above 1mhz.
 According to Transparent this reduces noise ad hash and removes hardness from the sound.
 Additionally the cable can be calibrated to matchelectrical values regardless of cable length.
 For example, a long cable will have identical filter characteristics to a shorter cable, so they sound essentially tha same.
 Networks also help maintain a common family-voicing.
 Finally, the network will add some inductance which benefits the frequencies below 2kHz.

-In practice, what happens is that Transparent cables have a very distinctive house sound which is probably co-produced by the network boxes.
-This housesound is characterized by a fluid, smooth presentation that I happen to like a lot.
-It could very well be a side product of the filtering employed but be that as it may, the result is impressive.
-The filtering this time doesn't result in softened transients or rolled off highs.
+In practice, what happens is that Transparent cables have a very distinctive house sound which is probably a result of not only the network boxes but perhaps more so due to the fine copper stranding and type of dielectric used (PVC).
+The older Transparent cables use very fine stranding but the more recent MM types use thicker strands, almost like a bunch of solid core conductors.
+This housesound is characterized by a fluid, smooth presentation and a wide soundstage with impressive layering that I happen to like a lot.
+This all could very well be a side product of the filtering employed or a combination but regardless, I feel that the result is impressive.
+The filtering as used by Transparent doesn't result in softened transients or rolled off highs.
 In fact, I feel that Transparent cables have better air than many other cables.
 It's just that the midrange and lower highs are so free from grain and aggression that some people feel that the cables have rolled-off highs.
 But I disagree.
 I do think that Transparent cables are best used in well-balanced and open sounding, detailed setups.